San Diego State Aztecs baseball

-The San Diego State Aztecs baseball team is the college baseball program that represents San Diego State University in the National Collegiate Athletic Association (NCAA)'s Division I. Along with the majority of the university's other athletic teams, the baseball team became a member of the Mountain West Conference during the 1999–00 academic year.
-Previously, they competed in the Western Athletic Conference.
-The Aztecs play their home games at Tony Gwynn Stadium on the SDSU campus in San Diego, California.
-The team was coached by Tony Gwynn himself (who played for the SDSU baseball and men's basketball teams as a student) from 2003 until his death in 2014.
+The San Diego State Aztecs baseball team is the college baseball program that represents San Diego State University (SDSU).
+The Aztecs compete in NCAA Division I as a member of the Mountain West Conference (MW).
+The team plays its home games at Tony Gwynn Stadium.

+Notable alumni include Baseball Hall of Fame inductee Tony Gwynn and World Series MVP Stephen Strasburg.

-Tony Gwynn Stadium
+Stadium

+Tony Gwynn Stadium is the Aztecs' home ballpark, located on the campus of the San Diego State University.
+The stadium opened in 1997 and hosts a capacity of 3,000.

 The previous stadium at the same site was known as Smith Stadium in honor of Charlie Smith, the longtime San Diego State head baseball coach.
 In 1997, the stadium was rebuilt at a cost of $4 million, funded mainly by John Moores, then-owner of the San Diego Padres.

 The new stadium was named in honor of Tony Gwynn, a Baseball Hall of Fame superstar for the Padres.
 The playing field retained Smith's name, and is officially known as Charlie Smith Field at Tony Gwynn Stadium.
-As an undergraduate, Gwynn played both baseball and basketball for the Aztecs.
-He became SDSU's head baseball coach after he retired from the Padres.